 The British Government spends an estimated £800 million a year on what it calls “addiction treatment” but less than 2% of this is used to fund people to go into residential rehab.
 Most of the budget is spent on “revolving door” treatments such as home detoxes, community interventions and replacement drugs such as methadone.

-Methadone is popular among policy makers: it is credited with cutting crime and HIV infection rates and, with a simple prescription, vast numbers of drug addicts can be offered “addiction treatment”.
+Methadone is popular among policymakers: it is credited with cutting crime and HIV infection rates and, with a simple prescription, vast numbers of drug addicts can be offered “addiction treatment”.
 If used under medical supervision, methadone can be useful in stabilising intravenous drug users and bringing them down off their illegal highs.

 But methadone is highly addictive.
 Also, it is supposed to be prescribed as part of a comprehensive treatment programme that includes the kind of individual therapy needed to beat the addiction.
 But it’s impossible to offer this type of treatment to the estimated 200,000 heroin addicts who get methadone every day in the UK.
-As a result their addiction is simply perpetuated.
+As a result, their addiction is simply perpetuated.

 The real scandal, as far as those in the rehab sector are concerned, is that very few addicts are offered the chance of going into residential rehab.
-Community and “substitute treatment” certainly have a place but surely rehab should be allocaed a more reasonable share of the budget.
+Community and “substitute treatment” certainly have a place but surely rehab should be allocated a more reasonable share of the budget.
 Surely those addicted to methadone should be given the opportunity of going into an abstinence-based treatment programme?

 Before they got into power, it was reported in the Guardian that the “The Tories want an overhaul of the system, with many more people going into residential rehabilitation and making a serious effort to become drug-free, and fewer being given methadone.”

-Dominic Ruffy of RehabGrads, a lobby group for the rehab sector, told me the Coalition Government is struggling to change the culture in the NHS: “the challenge is to educate the drug workers, and treatment commissioners, about abstinent recovery and the role that and rehab centres can play.
-For the last 14 years they have been focused on harm reduction and substitute prescribing.”
+Dominic Ruffy of RehabGrads, a lobby group for the rehab sector, told me the Coalition Government is struggling to change the culture in the NHS: “the challenge is to educate the drug workers, and treatment commissioners, about abstinent recovery and the role that and rehab centres, can play.
+For the last 14 years, they have been focused on harm reduction and substitute prescribing.”

 Let’s hope that these reforms come into effect before more rehab centres have to close down.